Canon 200D vs SL1

 Review summary: Canon 200D vs SL1

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Canon SL1?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: